javedali99/audio-to-text-transcription/README.md

 ## Contributing 🤝🌱

-We believe that collaboration and community-driven development are crucial to achieving the best results.
-Your contributions are highly valued and much appreciated.
-We welcome ideas, suggestions, and improvements from everyone.
-To contribute to this project, please follow these steps:
+Contributions from users are highly valued and appreciated.
+The ideas, suggestions, and improvements are welcome from everyone.
+There are two main ways to contribute to this project: through pull requests and issues.

+### Pull Requests

-1. Fork the repository and create your branch from the `main` branch.
+1. Fork the repository and create a branch from the `main` branch.
-2. Make your changes or additions to the code.
+2. Make changes or additions to the code.
-3. Commit your changes, and push them to your branch.
+3. Commit the changes, and push them to the branch.
-4. Open a pull request to the `main` branch with a clear and concise description of your changes.
+4. Open a pull request to the `main` branch with a clear and concise description of the changes.

-Together, we can enhance this script, making it more efficient, user-friendly, and powerful.
-Thank you for being part of our community and contributing to the growth of this project! 🎉🙌
+### Issues

+1. Navigate to the [Issues](https://github.com/javedali99/whisper-openai/issues) section of the repository.
+2. Check if there is an existing issue similar to the one you'd like to create.
+3. If there isn't an existing issue, create a new issue by clicking the "New issue" button.
+4. Provide a descriptive title and detailed information about the proposed changes that you want to potentially add to the current script.

 ---